On Absolutely Continuous Invariant Measures and Krieger-Type of Markov Subshifts: Proof of the Divergent Scenario

 \begin{claim} The product of the shifts

 is ergodic with respect to $\mu_{\left(P,Q\right)}$. \end{claim}

 \begin{subproof} It is well-known \cite[Corollary~1.1]{sarig2009lecture} that for an irreducible and aperiodic stochastic matrix $P$ the shift is (strongly-)mixing with respect to the Markov measure $\mu_P$.
-In our case, since the shift $T$ is mixing with respect to both $\mu_P$ and $\mu_Q$ it follows that $T\times T$ is ergodic with respect to $\mu_{\left(P,Q\right)}$. \end{subproof}
+In our case, since the shift $T$ is mixing with respect to both $\mu_P$ and $\mu_Q$ it follows that $T\times T$ is ergodic with respect to $\mu_{\left(P,Q\right)}$ and the claim follows. \end{subproof}

 \begin{claim} $\mathfrak{A}$ is generating $\mathcal{B}\left(X_{A}\times X_{A}\right)$ up to $\mu_{\left(P,Q\right)}$-null sets. \end{claim}

 \begin{subproof} Consider a basic cylinder $C_{0}\times C_{1}\in\mathcal{B}\left(X_{A}\right)\times\mathcal{B}\left(X_{A}\right)$ supported on the coordinates $\left\{-N,\dotsc,N\right\}\times\left\{-N,\dotsc,N\right\}$ for some $N\geq1$.
 Define stopping times $\tau_{+}$ and $\tau_{-}$ on $X_A\times X_A$ by